oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

 #### region ####

 1. In the OCI Console, note the **home region** displayed near the upper right corner of the page (e.g. US East (Ashburn)).
 Find the corresponding **Region Identifier** displayed in the table below (e.g. us-ashburn-1) and copy and paste it into the **region CURRENT VALUE** field of the Postman Environment.
+Overwrite the default value if your region is different.

   ![](./images/region.png " ")

 | Region Name |	Region Identifier |	Region Location |
 |-------------|-------------------|-----------------|
 |Australia East (Sydney) |	ap-sydney-1 |	Sydney, Australia |